-- 1. The basic requirements for insider threat programs are contained in E.O.
+- The basic requirements for insider threat programs are contained in E.O.
 13587, Structural Reforms to Improve the Security of Classified Networks and the Responsible Sharing and Safeguarding of Classified Information; White House Memorandum on National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs, 21 November 2012; and White House Memorandum on Compliance with President's Insider Threat Policy, 19 July 2013. - 2.
-An agency should understand the authority it already possesses to investigate any information that comes to its attention that indicates retaining any officer or employee of the agency may not be consistent with national security interests.
-This investigative authority is contained in E.O.
-10450, Security Requirements for Government Employment, as amended, and provides the authority to conduct inquires both prior to an actual hiring and after an individual has been hired by the agency. - 3.
 An agency must understand its personnel security responsibilities and authorities, particularly those involving clearances and classified information.
 To gain a better understanding of the basic requirements that govern an individual's access to classified material-including access by the government to personal information-refer to E.O.
 12968, Access to Classified Information, and to E.O.
 13467, Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor Employees, and Eligibility for Access to Classified National Security Information, as amended.
 Note that Section 3 of E.O.
 13764, amends the handling and use requirements of E.O.
-13467 to allow recipient D/As to receive reports, information, and other investigative materials developed by investigative D/As during the personnel security vetting process, and those recipient D/As can use those materials for insider threat program purposes. - 4.
+13467 to allow recipient D/As to receive reports, information, and other investigative materials developed by investigative D/As during the personnel security vetting process, and those recipient D/As can use those materials for insider threat program purposes. - 3.
 D/A insider threat programs should be knowledgeable about continuous evaluation requirements and data sources.
 Pursuant to E.O.
 12968, Access to Classified Information, as amended by E.O.
-13467 in 2008, the DNI is responsible for determining and establishing standards for continuous evaluation across the executive branch. - 5.
+13467 in 2008, the DNI is responsible for determining and establishing standards for continuous evaluation across the executive branch. - 4.
 The minimum standards require the incorporation of Information Assurance (IA) information into an insider threat program.
 IA includes data from audit and monitoring efforts often required by other federal authority.
 Several federal bodies dictate information assurance practices across the government.
 The Committee for National Security Systems (CNSS) provides instructions and sets standards for networks and IT devices that contain, or access national security information.
 CNSS Instruction 4009, National Information Assurance Glossary provides useful IT definitions.
+CNSSI 1015, Enterprise Audit Management Instruction for National Security Systems (NSS) identifies user-attributable enterprise audit (audit logs) that can support insider threat program efforts.
+CNSS Directive 504, Directive on Protecting National Security Systems (NSS) for Insider